FoxInFlame/MinecraftColorCodes/README.md

 ```
 https://mcapi.us provides JSON responses from the server provided in the URL.
 By using this, you can parse the JSON, and get your desired information!
 Visit http://mcapi.us for more information on the JSON format.

+##Bugs
+- §k does not work.   ->This is not supposed to work yet.
+I have not found a way to randomize the text that often in javascript.

+If you find more, please submit a ticket.

 ##Terms of Service
 By using this JS file, you agree to the Terms of Conditions below.
 - You can not modify this file in any way.